khughitt/labnote/README.rst

 Things to be added...

 - Add option to print default config.yml
--  Check for git revision and link to repo if on Github
--  Add support for customizing display of entries using .entry.yml files for a given directory:

-   -  For each entry, let user specify filename, title, description, image, external_links.
-   -  Allow specifying one or more entries to include for the directory
-   -  Allow for optional thumbnail to be specified.
-   -  Allow links to external files and URLs to be included (e.g. presentations, papers, etc.)
+- Should entries be added via .labnote files, even if they aren't detected in the search paths?
+If so, may want to first add entries as-is, and then in a second round, scan for .labnote files and update affected entries / add new ones.
 - Copy files from resources directory even if they already exists; this way any new files or updates will be included.
 - Add option to include entry/category images.